Thai-Inspired Turkey Larb Salad (Video)

 You can use about 1/2 cup chopped shallots instead of red onion if you prefer.
 I used my fresh-frozen lime juice for this recipe.
 If you're not a cilantro fan I'd use thinly sliced green onion.
 I would use Red Boat Fish Sauce (affiliate link) which is gluten-free and Paleo.
 I'm a fan of Golden Monkfruit Sweetener (affiliate link) but use any sweetener of your choice.
 If you don't have Sriracha Sauce (affiliate link) use another type of Asian hot sauce.

 This recipe adapted from Thai Ground Pork Salad from Food and Wine.

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Switching the traditional brown sugar for an approved sweetener makes this low-carb Thai-Inspired Ground Turkey Larb Salad salad a great choice for any phase of the South Beach Diet, and most other types of low-carb diet plans.
+Switching the traditional brown sugar for an approved sweetener makes this Thai-Inspired Turkey Larb Salad salad a great choice for low-carb diets and for any phase of the original South Beach Diet.

 Find More Recipes Like This One: